chrisweb/chris.lu/README_WIP.md

 </a>
 ```

-#### notched boxes or buttons using css only (with fake border and shadow on the outside)
+#### boxes or buttons with angled corners using css only (with fake border and shadow on the outside)

-4) this technique is very similar to thwo previous one, the only difference is that we will use 3 html elements, the difference with this solution is that we add a shadow (or glow effect) on the outside of the border that just we added in the previous chapter, the shadow will follow the shape of clip-path and not the rectangular shape of the html element you are using
+3.3) this technique is very similar to thwo previous one, the only difference is that we will use 3 html elements, the difference with this solution is that we add a shadow (or glow effect) on the outside of the border that just we added in the previous chapter, the shadow will follow the shape of clip-path and not the rectangular shape of the html element you are using

 Note: if you would try to use the css [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow), then you would not get the result you want, this is because box-shadow will be applied to the rectangular (or square) shape of your html element, we however want to apply a shadow to the shape we have crated using clip-path, this is why we can **NOT** use box-shadow but instead will use a **filter** called **drop-shadow**